chintalokeshdev-8/aarogyadatha/MAINTENANCE.md

-# medibridge Application Maintenance Costs (Estimated)
+# arogyadhatha Application Maintenance Costs (Estimated)

 ## Introduction

-This document provides a detailed estimate of the potential monthly and yearly maintenance costs for the medibridge application.
+This document provides a detailed estimate of the potential monthly and yearly maintenance costs for the arogyadhatha application.
 The costs are broken down by service category and are provided in Indian Rupees (INR).

 Please note that these are **estimates**.
 Actual costs can vary significantly based on user traffic, the number of API calls made, data storage, and the specific pricing plans of third-party services at the time.